Basin School District Supplemental Levy Facts 2023-24 and 2024-25

 Why is the Basin School District offering the community a supplemental levy?

-Many of you may not know that the state has funding shortage of over $200 million.
 The state allocates a given amount of funds based on average daily attendance for specific expenditures.
 This means the Basin School District must spend money on specific items dictated by the state.
+The problem is the state only funds between 70-80% of what is needed.
+Until the state funds the districts to 100% there will be levies across the state.
+Click here for state-wide levy data comparison.

 What will the levy fund?